 It’s interesting when you think about which brands we use and why.
-This is without even realising if they’re the best bang for their buck, or if they’re as “effective” as we think they are.
+This is without even realising if they’re the best bang for their buck or are as “effective” as we think.
 This comes down to perceived quality.

-It’s relatively safe to say that all of us have some sort of unexplained bias towards certain brands, regardless of all the shiny alternatives out there.
+It’s relatively safe to say that we all have some unexplained bias towards certain brands, regardless of all the shiny alternatives.
 It’s almost as if it’s a matter of sheer belief.

 This is what the top marketing eggheads call perceived quality.